 May I get help preparing the forms for parentage?

 Yes.
 The Utah Courts have the forms on their Online Court Assistance Program (OCAP) located at www.utcourts.gov/ocap.
-After answer the questions, the program will prepare the paperwork needed to file a custody case.
+After you answer the questions, the program will prepare the paperwork needed to file a custody case.

 What if I disagree with the judge's order?